Nevers15/ARIMA/README.md

 ## Business Objectives:

 All the data in the project is anonymized and does not reflect real figures.
-The project's objective was to develop an algorithm for predicting changes in the payroll fund at the TOAZ enterprise.
+The project's objective was to develop an algorithm for predicting changes in the payroll fund at the "TOAZ" enterprise.
 The training data consisted of a complete time series from 2014 to 2024.

 ### Objectives: